Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 Indeed these examples reveal another challenge, entirely separate from assumption violations and incurred stability issues: A mayor point of interest oftentimes is the occurrence and form of a change itself; it is the existence of and insight into changes in itself that is the subject of study.
-With the goal of understanding precisely these \emph{variations} of the causal model, the challenge to CD studied in this paper, is, to extract additional information: Does a causal model -- and in particular its causal graph -- change within a data-set, and if so how?
-We will refer to this task as multi(-valued) causal discovery (MCD), see Fig.\ \ref{fig:intro_toy_model}.
+With the goal of understanding precisely these \emph{variations} of the causal model, the challenge to CD studied in this paper is to extract additional information: Does a causal model -- and in particular its causal graph -- change within a data-set, and if so how?
+Thus we study context-dependent causal properties \citep{bareinboim2012transportability,LDAG_definition,CD-NOD,JCI,JPCMCI} in the case where the context is unknown\Slash{}hidden \citep{Saggioro2020}, specifically hidden-context context-specific causal discovery (HCCD) see Fig.\ \ref{fig:intro_toy_model}.

-Our focus is on the \emph{extraction} of information about changes of the causal graph, and \emph{robustness} against other kinds of non-stationarity.
+Our focus is on the \emph{extraction} of information about changes of the causal graph, with \emph{robustness} against non-graphical non-stationarity.
 From the perspective that contexts are intervened instances of a shared model, this means we gain knowledge about a notion of soft intervention that modifies parent-sets.
-Such interventions seem to occur in the real world: From the closing of a window disrupting temperature exchange or the damaging of an electrical insulation enabling new currents, via phase-transitions qualitatively changing physical interactions or the day-night-cycle (or cloud-cover) controlling the effect of solar parameters, to climate-science phenomena like ENSO or soil-moisture feedbacks.
-We discuss acyclic (no contemporaneous cycles) models, with a primary, but not exclusive, focus on the causally sufficient (no hidden confounders) case.
-This is not a fundamental limitation of our approach, but a choice to keep the presentation reasonably succinct.
+Such interventions seem to occur in the real world: From the closing of a window disrupting temperature exchange or the damaging of an electrical insulation enabling new currents, via phase-transitions qualitatively changing physical interactions or the day-night-cycle (or cloud-cover) controlling the effect of solar parameters, to climate-science phenomena like ENSO \citep{webster1997past, Saggioro2020} or soil-moisture feedbacks \citep{seneviratne2010investigating, Popescu2024RegimeCausalClimate}.
+We discuss acyclic (no \emph{contemporaneous} cycles in the time series case) models, with numerical experiments focused on the causally sufficient (no hidden confounders) case.
+These are not fundamental limitations of our approach, rather choices to keep the presentation reasonably succinct and to ensure the availability of existing methods for comparison.